-Community field Programs is required in a real life setting with the specific aim of developing the student’s competencies in understanding of community problem and to be able to work with the community in tackling health problems.
-Therefore, the field activities are designed as need-responsive, problem solving and community oriented which encourages students to render service while they learn and develop clinical, Public health management and communication.
-CBEL operates under the overall leadership of the head of the CDPH.
+Community field programs is required in a real life setting with the specific aim of developing students' competencies in understanding health problems in the community and to be able to work with the community in tackling health problems.
+Therefore, the field activities are designed to be need-responsive, problem solving and community-based which encourages students to render services while they learn and develop public health management and communication skills.
+CBE operates under the overall leadership of the Head of the CDPH.

-It comprises a team to coordinate with campus administration, review and organize field programs of all academic programs according to curriculum of both Bachelor and Master levels.
-All field activities are implemented according to separate operational guidelines updated by department recently.
+It comprises a team to coordinate with the Central Department administration, review and organize field programs, conduct feasibility studies and plan for the supervision of field programs of all academic programs according to curricula of both Bachelor and Master levels.
+All field activities are implemented according to separate operational guidelines developed by the Department.

 The community health diagnosis field program is conducted in the second year in BPH.
 The students are sent in a group of 10 students to conduct the field activities after a field orientation program.
 The main activities of this field program are data collection, analysis, presentation and intervention of health education program in the community.

 The community health diagnosis field program is one month residential field program.
 The main objectives of the program are: